 If you’ve got your eye on a full-frame camera, there are a myriad of options available on the market today.
 While the prices can vary, some full-frame cameras are more easily accessible than others, even for amateur photographers.

-The Canon EOS 6D Mark II is marketed as an “affordable” full-frame camera, but some might find its price point of around $1,400 still a little daunting.
-Its size is only slightly larger than an APS-C DSLR, however, so it might be appealing for anyone wanting a more portable full-frame option.
+The Canon EOS 6D Mark II is marketed as an “affordable” full-frame camera, but some might find its initial price point of around $1,400 still a little daunting.
+However, its size is only slightly larger than an APS-C DSLR, so it might be appealing to anyone wanting a more portable full-frame option.
 The 6D Mark II has a remarkably fast autofocus and performs beautifully in low light settings.
 A fast frame rate also makes it more capable of capturing action shots.

-The Nikon D850 is a powerful full-frame camera that delivers incredible detail, 4k video, and a continuous shooting speed that makes it excellent for sports photography.
-It’s wide range of features makes it ideal for a broad variety of photography styles, though, and is a great option for anyone looking for a full-frame camera that can do it all.
+The Nikon D850 is a powerful full-frame camera that delivers incredible detail, 4k video, and a continuous shooting speed, making it excellent for sports photography.
+Its wide range of features makes it ideal for a broad variety of photography styles, though, and is a great option for anyone looking for a full-frame camera that can do it all.
 At a price of nearly $3,000 for the camera alone, the Nikon D580 is an investment that may be well worth the cost in the long run.

 If you’re looking for a truly stunning full-frame camera, look no further than Canon’s EOS-1D Mark III.
 It’s packed to the brim with the latest technology like a deep learning autofocus, uncropped 4K, and head tracking, what makes the EOS-1D Mark III truly remarkable is its optical viewfinder.
 It means the camera is mirrorless, allowing no chance of lag between what you see and what you capture.
 All these features come at quite a price, however: $6,499.00.